-Honor the authority of the Holy Office of parish pastor and support their primary work of promoting, protecting, and proclaiming God's Law and Gospel in its written, spoken, and visible forms.
+Honor the authority of the Holy Office of parish pastor and support its primary work of promoting, protecting, and proclaiming God's Law and Gospel in its written, spoken, and visible forms.

-Honor the rigorous study of the details and complexities of Holy Scripture in church classes under the instruction of the parish pastor.
+Honor the rigorous study of the details and complexities of Holy Scripture under the instruction of the parish pastor.

 Honor entering into discussions over the great societal issues of our day without avoiding controversy, so that we may better understand our world and the minds of our membership on these matters.

 Honor the beauty and majesty of our church building as God's holy house wherein we do far more than meet together, but primarily behold the awesome splendor of God's presence.